“What is that person thinking about me?”

-We are all social being.
+We are all social beings.
 We need other people to survive.
 Feeling loved and belonged is necessary.
 However, caring too much about what other people think of you is tiring.
 Our mind is already busy with our own self-perception.
-And now we want our mind to perceive how people perceived us.
-That’s more work for our mind.
+And now we want our minds to perceive how people perceived us.
+That’s more work for our minds.

 How people see you are based on perception and perception is not real.

 Perception is based on one’s interpretation.
-Some people see a glass half-full and some people see a glass half-empty.
+Some people see the glass half-full and some people see the glass half-empty.
 So is the glass half-full or half-empty?